 - do not feel sick,

 - do not have any symptoms, and

 - cannot spread TB to others.

-Some people develop TB disease soon after becoming infected (within weeks) before their immune system can fight the TB bacteria.
+Some people develop Active TB disease soon after becoming infected (within weeks) before their immune system can fight the TB bacteria.
 Other people may get sick years later, when their immune system becomes weak for another reason.

 Overall, about 5 to 10% of infected persons who do not receive treatment for latent TB infection will develop TB disease at some time in their lives.
 For persons whose immune systems are weak, especially those with HIV infection, the risk of developing TB disease is much higher than for persons with normal immune systems.

 Generally, persons at high risk for developing TB disease fall into two categories:

 - Persons who have been recently infected with TB bacteria

 - Persons with medical conditions that weaken the immune system